horacehoff/mango/README.md

 Give a ⭐️ if this project helped you!

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_Thank you [readme-md-generator](https://github.com/kefranabg/readme-md-generator) for generating this README with ❤️_